cvadityaflipkart/hoverfly-java/docs/pages/corefunctionality/configuration.rst

 The input to these config options should be the file path relative to the classpath.
 Any PEM encoded certificate and key files are supported.

-If the default SSL certificate is overridden, hoverfly-java will not automatically set it trusted,  and it is the users' responsibility to configure SSL context for their HTTPS client.

 Simulation Preprocessor
 -----------------------